Explore Education Abroad

 Financial Aid may apply to education abroad programs.
-Education Abroad students must take courses abroad required for their degree plan in some way.
-In order to receive financial aid, minimum credit hours must be met: the equivalent of 12 credit hours for a semester or 6 credit hours for summer.
+Education Abroad students must take courses abroad required for their degree plan.
+In order to receive financial aid, minimum credit hours must be met: the equivalent of 12 U.S. credit hours for a semester or 6 U.S. credit hours for summer.
 Courses taken abroad will be reviewed prior to the program start date to determine eligibility for the upcoming study abroad term.

 It is recommended that students discuss their aid options with the Financial Aid Office.
 The MTSU Financial Aid Office provides students with information about a variety of financial aid options and how those may work with study abroad programs.

 The Office of Education Abroad can provide a detailed cost estimate of a student's program choice in order to help the Financial Aid Office more accurately determine aid options.

 Please review information on our Financial Aid section of our website for more detailed information.

 Scholarships are available for education abroad programs and students are encouraged to seek out and apply to more than one.

 Awards are available for short-term (spring break, summer) and long-term (semester, academic year) programs.
 The MTSU Office of Education Abroad offers scholarships and grants that may be used in conjunction with others earned.
 Other scholarships include those offered by program providers, governmental agencies, and other MTSU colleges such as the Jones College of Business and Honors College.

 Please review additional information on scholarships on our scholarships page.